yt-tkhs/superheroes/README.md

 ## How to Build

+First, you need to use Android Studio 4.0.0-beta03 (or higher) to be able to build the app.

+### API Key

-To build this project, you need to set followings values in `local.properties`.
+You need to set followings key-values in `local.properties`.
+The values are read at [here](https://github.com/yt-tkhs/superheroes/blob/master/shared/data/build.gradle.kts).

 | Key | Value |
 |:----|:------|